fabiodejesusfferreira/Macaron-Bleu/README.md

-# Macaron_Bleu
+# Macaron Bleu
- Um bot simples feito em Discord.js com várias utilidades e também auxilia em projetos de restaurante
+ A simple bot made in Discord.js with many uses and also helps with restaurant projects